-There are policies that are effectively implemented.
+There are policies but there are some deficiencies in their implementation.

 5.14.
 Use of policies and strategies agreed by the World Heritage Committee or the World Heritage General Assembly to set national policies or strategies for the protection of the cultural and natural heritage